The Restructuring Review: United Kingdom - England & Wales

 In larger insolvencies, officeholders appointed in respect of different estates of a corporate group located in different jurisdictions may agree to adopt a protocol to assist with cross-border cooperation, information sharing and communication.

-i The impact of Brexit
+The impact of Brexit

 Recognition of insolvency proceedings

 An officeholder appointed in respect of a UK insolvency proceeding will need to apply to the courts of the relevant EU Member States for recognition of the proceeding and the effect of English law thereto.
 The approach of each EU Member State will depend on its own rules of private international law.
-In Germany and the Netherlands, for example, there may be recognition in cases where the UK process has followed and applied COMI rules in line with the Recast Insolvency Regulation.
-However, in cases where the appointment of a UK officeholder has been made in reliance on a UK domestic approach other than the COMI rules, it is much less certain that there will be recognition in the relevant EU Member State.
-Where EU Member States have passed laws based on the Model Law, this may help UK insolvency officeholders seeking recognition.
-However, as at the time of writing, the only other EU Member States that have done so are Greece, Poland, Romania and Slovenia.
-In other key EU jurisdictions, such as France, Italy and Spain, recognition will likely require a lengthier judicial recognition process and there will be greater scope for parallel proceedings with the concomitant risks of increased costs to the insolvency estate and different treatment of creditors.
+In Germany and the Netherlands, for example, there may be recognition in cases in which the UK process has followed and applied COMI rules in line with the Recast Insolvency Regulation.
+However, in cases in which the appointment of a UK officeholder has been made in reliance on a UK domestic approach other than the COMI rules, it is much less certain that there will be recognition in the relevant EU Member State.
+If EU Member States have passed laws based on the Model Law, this might help UK insolvency officeholders seeking recognition.
+However, at the time of writing, the only other EU Member States that have done so are Greece, Poland, Romania and Slovenia.
+In other key EU jurisdictions, such as France, Italy and Spain, recognition will likely require a lengthier judicial recognition process and there will be greater scope for parallel proceedings, with the concomitant risks of increased costs to the insolvency estate and different treatment of creditors.
 The aforementioned countries have not indicated that they will be adopting the Model Law any time soon.

 Recognition of schemes of arrangement